 He graduated from Cicero North Syracuse High School in 2002.
 He completed two years of study in one year graduating in 2003 from Simmon’s Institute of Funeral Service in Syracuse with an Associate Degree.
 His academic and clinical studies included classes in sciences such as anatomy, chemistry, microbiology and embalming, business and social sciences, including bereavement counseling, law and ethics.
 While a student there, he taught computer classes to his classmates and was a member and secretary of Sigma Phi Sigma fraternity.
 Upon graduation, he passed the Funeral Service Academy’s National Board Exam and then served a required one year residency as a registered intern with the family firm.
 During that residency, he passed the NYS Department of Health’s Bureau of Funeral Directing Law Exam in Albany.
 He continued his education at LeMoyne College graduating with a degree in Business Administration.

 Bill has always been active in community events.
 He was a member and leader of Troop 150 Boy Scouts of America for many years.
-He is a third degree member of the Bishop Curley Council No. 3717 and fourth degree member of Msgr.
-Jeremiah McCarthy Assembly, Knights of Columbus of North Syracuse.
+He is a third degree member of the Bishop Curley Council No. 191 and fourth degree member of Msgr.
+Jeremiah McCarthy Assembly, Knights of Columbus of Syracuse.
 He is a communicant of St. Rose of Lima Church where he serves as a Eucharistic minister and usher.
 He is a volunteer Ski Patrolman with the Song Mt.
 Ski Patrol.
 He also is a certified SCUBA diver and has traveled around the world in pursuit of these two sports.
-He is a officer in Memorial Lodge No. 648 F&AM of North Syracuse, a 32nd degree member of the Central City Bodies of Ancient Accepted Scottish Rite in the Valley of Syracuse, a Shriner, he is a member and President of the Director's Staff of the Tigris Temple of the Ancient Arabic Order of the Nobles of the Mystic Shrine, of Liverpool and the York Rite Central City Riverside Chapter No. 70 Royal Arch Masons, Central City Council No. 13 of Syracuse.
+He is a officer in Memorial Lodge No. 648 F&AM of North Syracuse, a 32nd degree member of the Central City Bodies of Ancient Accepted Scottish Rite in the Valley of Syracuse, a Shriner, he is a member and President of the Director's Staff of the Tigris Temple of Shriners International, of Syracuse and the York Rite Central City Riverside Chapter No. 70 Royal Arch Masons, Central City Council No. 13 of Syracuse.
 He also is a member of the Centerville Chapter No. 185, Order of the Eastern Star, North Syracuse.